Desno365/Desno365.github.io/about/index.md

 Hello!

-My name is Dennis I’m 17 years old and I'm a student, a swimmer and a person who likes to learn anything (I like especially Science and technology, but I should also learn English better :D ).
+My name is Dennis, I’m 17 years old and I'm a student, a swimmer and a person who likes to learn anything (I like especially Science and technology, but I should also learn English better :D ).
 I live near Milan in Italy.

 I made this website because I like computer and related things.
 Here I will add all of my public work (for example the mods that I'm making for Minecraft Pocket Edition).

 These are the geek stuffs that I use:
 {% highlight text %}
-- Nexus 4 – Android stock 5.0 LRX21T
+- Nexus 4 – Android stock 5.0.1 LRX22C
 - iMac (21.5-inch, Late 2009)
 {% endhighlight %}